Interested in volunteering but not sure what to do?

 As a volunteer, you will not be paid for your time, but you should not be ‘out of pocket’ for any volunteering you undertake.
 Travel expenses are usually reimbursed and in some cases, lunch and other out of pocket expenses are covered.
 If this is an area of concern, it’s always best to check with your chosen role that they cover any expenses.

 Leaving your role

 If at any point you are no longer enjoying your volunteer role, or your circumstances change, you are able to freely leave that role.
 It should be made clear in your induction, how you would go about this process.

 If you are still unsure if volunteering is right for you, are unsure what to expect from the process or have any further questions, please get in touch with us.

-We can also support people in Norwich who are currently unemployed, on a one-to-one basis, through our Voluntary Works project.
+We can also support people who are currently unemployed, through our Volunteering for Skills project.

 Contact Jess on 01603 883828 or Email